containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 Done!

-Now you can proceed to [Kubernetes authentication configs](/kubernetes/installation/3kubernetes-configuration-files).
+Now you can proceed to [authentication kubeconfig files](/kubernetes/installation/3kubernetes-configuration-files).